 Have you ever noticed that some nights, you feel as if you dream a lot more than usual?
 This is actually a known phenomenon called REM Rebound.
 Is it healthy?
 Is it normal?
 Our experts dive in.

 Why do I dream so much some nights?

 This tends to occur most often when we’re sleep deprived, and when we’re not getting enough REM sleep in general.
-REM, like all other stages of sleep, is a biological necessity.
+REM, like all other stages of sleep, is a biological necessity, and there is a link between REM sleep and dreams.
 When we don’t get enough of it, we accumulate a “REM debt”, and our brain compensates by promoting REM the next nights.
 This is what’s known as the REM rebound.

 REM rebound mostly tends to affect those who constantly disrupt their sleep schedules, due to work, travel, or other needs.
 This is because the majority of REM occurs later in your sleep, so when you wake up early or have a disrupted sleep schedule, you are missing out on the periods your body gets the most REM.